NIP henselian valued fields: Henselian NIP fields and tameness

-\begin{Prop} Let $(K,v)$ be a henselian valued NIP field with $\mathrm{char}(Kv)=p$.
-In case $p\neq 0$ assume moreover that $K^\times/(K^\times)^p$ is finite.
+\begin{Prop} Let $(K,v)$ be a henselian valued NIP field of mixed characteristic $(0,p)$ such that $K^\times/(K^\times)^p$ is finite.
 Then $(K,v)$ is roughly separably tame. \end{Prop} \begin{proof} This proof follows the proof of \cite[Lemma 6.8]{Joh15} closely.
-We may assume that $(K,v)$ is saturated as being roughly tame is an elementary property of valued fields.
-If $\mathrm{char}(Kv)=0$, then $(K,v)$ is roughly tame (as any henselian field of equicharacteristic $0$ is tame).
-Moreover, if $\mathrm{char}(K)=p>0$, then $v$ is separably tame by Proposition \ref{prop_pp}.
-Hence, we are left with the mixed characteristic case, so we assume $\mathrm{char}(K,Kv)=(0,p)$ for some $p>0$ from now on.
-In particular, the notions of rough tameness and rough separable tameness coincide.
+Note that since we have $\mathrm{char}(K)=0$, the notions of rough tameness and rough separable tameness coincide.
+Moreover, we may assume that $(K,v)$ is saturated as being roughly tame is preserved under elementary equivalence of valued fields.

 We write $\Gamma:=vK$.
 Let $\Delta_0 \leq \Gamma$ be the biggest convex subgroup not containing $v(p)$ and let $\Delta \leq \Gamma$ be the smallest convex subgroup containing $v(p)$.
 We get the following decomposition of the place $\varphi_v:K \to Kv$ corresponding to $v$: